dhylands/wobble-flask/setup-rpi.md

 After flashing the image, I remounted the SDcard on my linux system and added the following to `/boot/config.txt`:
 ```
-enable_uaet=1
-enable_uaet=1
+enable_uart=1
 dtoverlay=pi3-disable-bt
-dtoverlay=pi3-disable-wifi
 ```
-This will enable the UART, and disable Bluetooth and WiFi.
+This will enable the UART, and disable Bluetooth.

 I also edited `/boot/cmdline.txt` and removed `quiet` so I could see the kernel boot messages on the serial console.